Fellowship

 - A successful submission must demonstrate sound scholarship and the ability to use information in a critical manner.
 Work submitted should be fully referenced and should include a bibliography of sources and a description of the methodology used.

 - The standard required is equivalent to about one quarter of the final year of a bachelor’s degree.
-While original research of outstanding significance is welcome, it is not a necessary part of a successful submission.
+While original research of outstanding significance is welcome, it is not an essential part of a successful submission.

 - History covers the development of robes, either generally, or with reference to a specific institution or institutions.
 Acceptable topics under this heading would include: the history and development of robes in a particular institution; the historical development of a particular article of dress (e.g. the square cap); or the development of dress in a particular region.